davenquinn/xenoliths/paper/text/figure-captions.md

 subduction.

 #model_tracers
-Temperature-time tracers for each modeled scenario shown in Figure \ref{fig:model_results}
+Temperature-time tracers for each modeled scenario shown in Figure \ref{
+fig:model_results}
 following the evolution of particles at a final depth of 40 and 75 km depth in the model domain (dashed and solid lines, respectively), bracketing the depth-domain boundary